 Hemlock Nature Trail is an easy, 3/4-mile wheelchair-accessible loop along the Jacob Fork River and through a forest.
-Eleven display areas along the trail explain the riparian environment of South Mountains State Park and describe its plants and animals.
+Eleven displays along the trail explain the riparian environment of South Mountains State Park and describe its plants and animals.

-Chestnut Knob Trail is a steep wooded trail (climbs 900 feet in elevation) with views of High Shoals Falls and extraordinary mountain views.
+Chestnut Knob Trail is a steep, wooded trail (climbs 900 ft. in elevation), with views of High Shoals Falls and extraordinary mountain views.
 The trailhead is in the Jacob Fork Parking area.
-The first half mile of the trail is the most strenuous section.
+The first half-mile of the trail is the most strenuous section.
 Stop at Jacob Fork River Gorge overlook to rest a bit before you continue to the Chestnut Knob Overlook.
-Four miles roundtrip.
+Four miles round-trip.
 Maps available at the Ranger Station.

 This is one of the few parks in the state parks system offering mountain bicyclists the chance to ride through the park.
 The 17-mile loop trail is strenuous, so you should be in good shape before attempting it.

-The Jacob's Fork picnic area is accessible for persons with disabilities and includes 10 tables, two grills and a restroom.
+The Jacob's Fork picnic area is accessible for those with disabilities and includes 10 tables, two grills and a restroom.